HCW-home/hcw-docs/docs/docker.md

 # How to install HCW@Home with Docker

+> This deployment is more about giving your main guide lines and will not work out the box.
+Due to various way to deploy our scalable solution, we are unable to provide an universal way to make your deployment.
+If you are in trouble, please contact us.

+> You should consider using our own reverse proxy.
+Those samples are not providing the SSL layer required for having working WebRTC.

 ## Deploy Coturn with Docker Compose

 The following sample gives you an example of how to deploy a coturn server with Docker Compose.
 Don't forget to adjust the following settings: